achingbrain/mongoose-crate-imagemagick/README.md

 }
 ```

-## Styles and ImageMagick Transformations
+## ImageMagick transformations

-Transformations are achieved by invoking the **convert** command from ImageMagick and passing all the properties of the style as arguments.
+Transformations are achieved by invoking the **convert** command from ImageMagick and passing all the properties of the transform as arguments.

-For more information about convert, take a look at http://www.imagemagick.org/script/command-line-options.php

 Example in convert command:

-    convert source.png -resize '50%' output.png
+    convert source.png -crop 120x120 -blur 5x10 output.png

 Example in plugin options: